gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/16-di-integration.md

     @GetMapping
     public List<Post> getPosts() {

-        // Because of DI, we don't have to do this:
+        // Because of DI,
+        // we don't have to do this:

-        //PostRepositoryImpl repo = new PostRepositoryImpl()...
+        // PostRepositoryImpl repo = new PostRepositoryImpl()

-        //Instead, we get this lovely snippet and can use postRepository over and again in this class. return postRepository.findAll();
+        // Instead, we get this lovely snippet
+        // and can use postRepository over and
+        // again in this class.
+        return postRepository.findAll();
     }